A Nature Day Trip to Izu: Jogasaki Coast and Mount Omuro Itinerary

 Summer really was an ideal time to visit the volcano and enjoy its brilliant green robe.
 I must have spent two hours at the top, circling the crater, taking photos and enjoying the wonderful views.
 In fact, I enjoyed it so much hat I decided to go back a second time the next morning!

-There's plenty to see and do around the Izu Peninsula, starting with a visit to the town of Ito, a hidden gem I have already written about in my article: “Ito Guide: Best Things to Do, Where to Stay, Eat and More”.
+There's plenty to see and do around the Izu Peninsula, starting with discovering more of the coastal town of Ito, a hidden gem I’ve written about in my article “Ito Guide: Best Things to Do, Where to Stay, Eat and More”, or Atami, one of Japan’s most famous hot spring resorts, which you can read about in my blog post “A Relaxing Weekend Getaway in Atami: An Easy Onsen Escape from Tokyo”.

 To Conclude

-I'm looking forward to writing more articles about the places I've visited on the Izu Peninsula, such as Kawazu and Shimoda.
+I'm looking forward to writing more articles about the places I've visited on the Izu Peninsula, such as Shimoda, or the nearby Yugawara onsen in Kanagawa Prefecture.
 If you'd like to read these future articles, sign up to my monthly newsletter to be informed when they'll be published!

 Found this article helpful?
 Buy me a coffee. 😊